brucebcampbell/ds_devops/ubuntu/cuda_notes.md

 ## nvtop ?
 NO!

 Removed all 470 drivers and broke everything.
-Reinstall is drivers let to this - not sure if we did the driver signing / BIOS step correctly.
+Reinstall of drivers let to below - not sure if we did the driver signing / BIOS step correctly.

 ```
 Can't load /var/lib/shim-signed/mok/.rnd into RNG